ckeditor/ckeditor5-hackathon/README.md

 ## Installation

 **NOTE**: Hackathon took place in June 2016 and since then the CKEditor 5 API might have dramatically changed (at the moment CKEditor 5 is still in a development phase).
-Hence, instead of really building CKEditor from source, the below steps show how to use a precompiled version of CKEditor which is [uploaded in this repository](https://github.com/ckeditor/ckeditor5-hackathon/tree/master/build).
+Hence, instead of really building CKEditor from source, the below steps show how to use a precompiled version of CKEditor which is uploaded in this repository for each feature.

 In order to run the demo live you need to: